Lullington, Somerset: Religious sites

-The parish Church of All Saints dates from the 12th century, the south aisle from around 1280, and the chancel, tower and south porch circa 1450.
-The church was restored in 1862 by T.H.
-Wyatt.
+The Church of All Saints at Lullington is the Church of England parish church.
+Begun in the 12th century, the south aisle is from around 1280, and the chancel, tower and south porch circa 1450.
+The church was restored in 1862 by T. H. Wyatt.
 It is a Grade I listed building.
-Henry Waldegrave, 11th Earl Waldegrave was the rector of the village in the early 20th century.
+Henry Waldegrave, 11th Earl Waldegrave was the rector in the early 20th century.

+St Mary's Church at Laverton has 11th-century origins but is predominantly of the 15th century; it is Grade II* listed.
+The 13th-century Church of St Mary, Orchardleigh stands on an island in Orchardleigh Lake and is Grade I listed.

+Today, All Saints and the Orchardleigh church are part of a group of parishes alongside St George's at Beckington and three other churches.
+The Laverton church is part of the Hardington Vale benefice, another group of six churches, centred on Norton St Philip.